 The duration of the 406 MHz burst shall be measured, the frame synchronization pattern shall be checked and, if applicable, the encoded location checked for correct default code.
+In addition, if a GNSS self-test mode is provided, the encoded location shall be checked against the known location to the accuracy defined in C/S T.001 paragraph 4.5.5.3 for the applicable protocols.
 The format flag bit shall be reported.
-The self-test mode shall be tested to verify that any transmission is limited to one self-test burst only.
+The self-test mode(s) shall be tested to verify that any transmission is limited to one self-test burst only.
+If a GNSS self-test is provided for, it shall be verified that inadvertent activation of this mode is precluded.
+The GNSS self-test mode shall be tested to verify that it is limited in duration (all location protocol beacons) and number of GNSS self-test transmissions (beacons with internal navigation devices only).